MARITIME INDUSTRY IN SINGAPORE Size & Share Analysis - Growth Trends & Forecasts (2023 - 2028)

 The Government of Singapore continues to invest in transport infrastructure to maintain the country’s position as a world-class city and key transport mode between Asia and the world.

-To adapt to rising sea levels, Tuas Port will have an operational platform of five meters above maximum sea-level, with over 50% of the total fill materials coming from dredged material and excavated earth from construction.
+To adapt to rising sea levels, Tuas Port will have an operational platform of five meters above maximum sea level, with over 50% of the total fill materials coming from dredged material and excavated earth from construction.
 Reusing such materials reduces reliance on the sand for reclamation, saving over SGD 2 billion in material costs.
-Reclamation began in 2015 and is due to finish in 2021.
+Reclamation began in 2015 and was completed in 2021.

-Tuas Port will be automated, digital.
-Digitalport@SG and Just-in-Time (JIT) Systems will streamline vessel clearance processes thereby enhancing vessel turnaround times.
+Tuas Port will be automated digitally.
+Digitalport@SG and Just-in-Time (JIT) Systems will streamline vessel clearance processes, thereby enhancing vessel turnaround times.
 Extensive use of automation and robotics will be employed in conjunction with quayside and yard handling systems with operations controlled from a remote Operations Centre.

 Digitalization in the Maritime Sector Would Lead to the Industry's Growth